saurabh1294/mailgun-api/README.md

 Add rich text and media support.

-Add a generic error handling component which will handle and redirect to error pages on error messages.
+Add a generic error handling component which will handle and redirect to error pages on different errors.